-The desk study returned no hazel dormouse Muscardinus avellanarius records within 1km of the site.
+The desk study found no records for hazel dormouse within 1km of the site boundary.

-The site provides no suitable habitat to support dormouse, predominantly consisting of hard standing and is highly isolated by urban development.
-Therefore the site is assessed as having negligible potential to support dormouse.
+The site predominantly consists of hard standing.
+A small area of woodland is present in the south-eastern corner of the site, however this area has limited understorey and is highly isolated by urban development.
+For this reason, the site is assessed as having negligible potential to support dormouse and this species is not considered further in this report.